Jemima (cat): Notable casting

 The role of Jemima was originated by Sarah Brightman in the original West End production in 1981.
 Whitney Kershaw originated the role (as "Sillabub") on Broadway in 1982.
 Other notable performers include Anita Louise Combe in the 1985 Sydney production, and Ruthie Henshall as a replacement actor in the original London production in 1988.
 Arianna Rosario played Sillabub in the Broadway revival from July 2016 to June 2017, after which the role was taken over by Jessica Cohen.

-On screen, Veerle Casteleyn played Jemima in the 1998 film adaption with Helen Massey providing the character's singing voice.
+On screen, Veerle Casteleyn played Jemima in the 1998 film adaptation with Helen Massey providing the character's singing voice.
 Jonadette Carpio portrays the role (as "Syllabub") in the 2019 film.